Lincoln Motion Picture Company

 The Lincoln Motion Picture Company was an American film production company founded in 1916 by Noble Johnson and George Perry Johnson.
 Noble Johnson was president of the company, and the secretary was actor Clarence A. Brooks.
 Dr. James T. Smith was treasurer, and Dudley A. Brooks was the assistant secretary.
 The company is known as the first producer of race movies.
 Established in Omaha, Nebraska, the company relocated to Los Angeles the following year.
 It remained in operation until 1923, closing shortly after announcing a final project, The Heart of a Negro.
-The point of the creation of Lincoln's was to eliminate the stereotypical roles of "slapstick comedy" in Hollywood at the time for Black actors and actresses. "best advertised and most widely known Race Corporation in the world" is the famous slogan for the company.
+The point of the creation of Lincoln's was to eliminate the stereotypical roles of "slapstick comedy" in Hollywood at the time for Black actors and actresses.
+The "best advertised and most widely known Race Corporation in the world" is the famous slogan for the company.

 Background

 In the first two decades of the 20th century, African American audiences were ignored by film studios.
 Because African American audiences were ignored, there was a high demand for films geared to catering to black audiences.
 Thus bringing about the need for black motion picture production companies.

 The Lincoln Motion Picture Company is considered the first all-Black movie production company, building a reputation for making films that showcased African American talent in the film industry.
 The company made and distributed only five films.
-The first film that was created and produced by the Lincoln Motion Picture Company was "The Realization of a Negro's Ambition" (1916).
+The first film that was created and produced by the Lincoln Motion Picture Company was The Realization of a Negro's Ambition (1916).
 This was the first film that would portray and show the Black middle class.
 These films were limited to African American audiences in churches, schools, and "Colored Only" theaters, despite the Johnson brothers wanting a wider audience.
 Unfortunately, production expenses and low sales halted future films to be made and distributed.
 Noble left his position as president to become an actor at Universal Pictures, with Dr. James T. Smith taking over the position.
 Speculation tells that the films that starred Johnson were released by the company at this time were commercially more successful than the white owned Universal Studios.
 The Lincoln Motion Picture Company lasted until 1921.

 Although the Lincoln Motion Picture Company did not last long, it was influential in the African American community.
 This company inspired the movement of more ethnic movie companies.